AssassinWS/LLM-TAMP/README.md

 - `use_gui`: whether enable gui in pybullet

 ### Run parameter sampling
-(The action parameter selection experiment in the LLM^3 paper)
+(The action parameter selection experiment in the LLM^3 paper.)

 Run with the LLM sampler: